How can we facilitate co-design workshops with experts that encourage them to leave their expert comfort zone for innovative exploration?

-This research was done at the Norwegian University of Science and Technology as part of the exact project about designing playful movements and exergames.
+This research project was done at the Norwegian University of Science and Technology as part of the EXACT project about designing playful movements and exergames.
 The academic outcome of this process is published in the following paper:

 - Louise Petersen Matjeka and Dag Svanæs.
 2018.
 Gamifying an Exergame Co-Design Workshop – Playful Involvement of Experts in the Design Process of Balance Training Exergames.
 In Segah, Vienna, Switzerland, 2018.
 DOI: 10.1109/SeGAH.2018.8401343